TwitchCon: 2020 and 2021 cancellation

-2022 Amsterdam
+2022: Amsterdam

-TwitchCon Amsterdam 2022 took place from July 16 to 17 at the RAI Amsterdam Convention Centre, attracting over 14,500 attendees.
-It was the first TwitchCon since the COVID-19 pandemic forced a three-year hiatus.
+TwitchCon Europe 2022 took place on July 16 and 17 in Amsterdam at the RAI Amsterdam Convention Centre, attracting over 14,500 attendees.
+It was the first TwitchCon since the COVID-19 pandemic forced a two-year hiatus.
 The event featured various activities, including an opening ceremony with former Twitch CEO Emmett Shear, the inaugural TwitchCon Drag Showcase, and the "Fems Presents Monkey Cage" obstacle course inspired by a classic Dutch game.
 A cosplay contest showcased European talent, while the interactive challenge "Don't Wake Nanny" had teams competing to build the tallest toy tower without waking a lurking nanny.
 The event concluded with a ceremony celebrating the weekend's highlights.

-2023 Paris
+2023: Paris

-TwitchCon Paris 2023, held on July 8–9 at the Paris Expo Porte de Versailles, brought together streamers, fans, and industry professionals for an exciting weekend of panels, workshops, and cosplay competitions.
-Highlights included discussions on content creation, mental health, and VTubers, while the cosplay contest wowed attendees with intricate costumes from video games and anime.
-The event also offered ample networking opportunities, allowing fans to meet their favorite streamers and connect with others in the Twitch community.
-Overall, the event celebrated Twitch's global culture and showcased the platform's diverse community.
+TwitchCon Europe 2023 was held on July 8 and 9 at the Paris Expo Porte de Versailles in Paris.
+The event brought together streamers, fans, and industry professionals for an array of panels, workshops, and cosplay competitions.
+Multiple booths included subjects such as content creation, mental health, and VTubers, while the cosplay contest was a big success with cosplayers showcasing their costumes. from video games and anime.
+The event also offered networking opportunities, allowing fans to meet their favorite streamers and connect with others in the Twitch community.

-2024 Rotterdam
+2024: Rotterdam

-TwitchCon Europe made its return to Europe at the Rotterdam Ahoy in Rotterdam, Netherlands, with over 11,500 attendees on June 29–30, 2024.
-This marks the second time the event has been hosted in the Netherlands, previously being held in Amsterdam in 2022.
-At TwitchCon Europe 2024's opening ceremony, Director of Community Marketing Mary Kish And CEO Dan Clancy introduced three 'bleed purple' themed trophies awarded for achieving 5 million, 50 million, and 250 million hours of watchtime.
+TwitchCon Europe 2024 was the first held at the Rotterdam Ahoy in Rotterdam, Netherlands, with over 11,500 attendees on June 29 and 30, 2024.
+The event marked the second time the event has been hosted in the Netherlands, previously being held in Amsterdam in 2022.
+At TwitchCon Europe 2024's opening ceremony, Director of Community Marketing Mary Kish and CEO Dan Clancy introduced three 'bleed purple' themed trophies awarded for achieving 5 million, 50 million, and 250 million hours of watchtime.
 The first trophy, for 5 million hours, was presented to /LittleBigWhale at the event, marking a new way to celebrate streamer milestones.
-An afterparty hosted by the Twitch music community raised over $2,500 for the Make-A-Wish Foundation.
-Twitch CEO Dan Clancy joined the festivities, making the event a great way to end TwitchCon Europe.
+An afterparty, featuring Clancy, hosted by the Twitch music community raised over $2,500 for the Make-A-Wish Foundation.

-2025 Rotterdam
+2025: Rotterdam

-TwitchCon returned to Rotterdam 31 May and June 1, 2025.
-This also marked ten years of TwitchCon.
+TwitchCon Europe 2025 returned to the Rotterdam Ahoy on May 31 and June 1.
+The event was sponsored by popular companies like Streamlabs and Nubia.
+Its opening ceremony was again opened by Mary Kish and Dan Clancy.